Scene-wide Acoustic Parameter Estimation: Conclusion

 \section{Conclusion}

-In this paper we identify a new task, NVAPE, that entails predicting acoustic parameters in unseen scenes and at arbitrary source and emitter positions, which can be used to condition reverberators to generate RIRs.
-We present a model architecture that is able to jointly estimate multiple spatially distributed acoustic parameters for multiple frequency bands, using limited geometric information in the form of a simple 2D floorplan, along with a reference RIR as input.
-We validate our approach on the SoundSpaces dataset, and a novel large scale dataset, MRAS simulating multi-room apartments.
+In this paper we explore the task of estimating acoustic parameters across an entire unseen scene, for an arbitrary source, in a single inference step.
+We present a method to jointly estimate multiple spatially distributed acoustic parameters at multiple frequency bands, using limited geometric and acoustic context as input.
+We validate our approach on the Replica dataset, as well as a novel, large scale dataset, MRAS, comprised of complex multi-room indoor scenes.